An Article

 The reality is much different, of course.
 And it smells a lot less like gun smoke.

 Talking cost — especially early — is a low-stakes conversation.
 Just another data point.
 We need all of the history, circumstance, and status you can muster to start presenting options, and the software development budget is an important part of that.
-Approaching it like a negotiation delays the first step (and where we’ll start): Building mutual trust.
+Approaching it like a negotiation delays the first step (and where we’ll start): building mutual trust.

 Custom Software Creates Pricing Uncertainty